-The network submitted an open letter to the embassy asking the Laos government to have relevant authorities undertake a prompt, transparent and thorough investigation into Sombath's disappearance in accordance with their obligations under the international human-rights law.
+Sombath dedicated most of his life to community development in Laos and to help the poor.
+The network submitted an open letter to the embassy asking the Laos government to have relevant authorities undertake a prompt, transparent and thorough probe into Sombath's disappearance in accordance with their obligations under the international human-rights law.

 They also demanded that Laos fully disclose all progress of the investigation to Sombath's family and others with a legitimate interest, as well as ensure that all measures are being employed to locate, rescue and return him safely to his family as soon as possible.